DIY RV Dewinterizing

 Now comes the easy part.
 Walk away.
 Just walk away.
 You need to let the bleach solution sit in the lines for at least 12 hours.
 We have heard of folks doubling the amount of bleach in their solution and letting it sit for six hours.
 Up to you, of course, though, it may be harder to get the bleach flavor out of the lines later if your mix is over concentrated.

 Draining The System

 You are on the home stretch now!
 Your next step is to open your low point drains and holding tank valve if you have one.
 If you don't drain the water system, it will take hours and an amazingly large amount of water to get the bleach taste out during the remaining steps.
 Ain't nobody got time for that!

 As per previous, open all of your drain valves and let all of the bleach water drain out.
 Your concentration should not be so intense as to kill everything in your neighborhood, which is why it needs to sit in the system for 12 hours.
-If you are concerned about it though, we suggest researching how to properly dispose of the bleach water in your local area.
-We don’t pretend to know every law in every state.
-Or our own for that matter!
+If you are concerned about it, though, we suggest researching how to dispose of the bleach water in your local area properly.
+We don't pretend to know every law in every state.
+Or our own, for that matter!

 As our RV is just a little fella, it drains rather quickly, if you have a monster-sized RV, you may want to grab a Snickers.
 It's going to be a minute peeing the water out.